MCC SCHOLARSHIP PROGRAM

 SCHOLARSHIPS ARE MEMBER-FUNDED

 The MCC scholarship program is funded mainly from the profits earned at the annual golf outing and the Big Shoot sporting clays event.
 Donations from members and other are also welcome.
-Please contact MCC’s Administrator, Margaret Mills for additional information.
+Please contact MCC’s Administrator, Priscilla Conway for additional information.

 UPCOMING EVENTS